sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/sorting-algorithms.md

 Technically, under the right conditions, these sorting algorithms can be applied to any linear data structure.
 Therefore, when you are learning these algorithms, it is important to focus on understanding the general process instead of memorizing the exact implementation.
 That way, you can apply them to other linear data structures in any language regardless of the underlying conditions.

 You may be wondering why this section is being covered after data structures.
-The reason is that some complex sorting algorithms utilize data structures.
+The reason is that some complex sorting algorithms utilize complex data structures.
 For example, stacks are sometimes used to implement an iterative version of quick sort.
 Additionally, binary heaps are used to implement heap sort.

 There are a great deal of sorting algorithms out there: